-CLARK RURAL WATER SYSTEM - Clark RWS's first Drinking Water SRF loan to improve water quality and system pressures throughout the distribution system and connect to the city of Willow Lake to provide bulk water service and provide individual service to residents in the town of Bradley.
+CLARK RURAL WATER SYSTEM - Clark RWS's first Drinking Water SRF loan will improve water quality and system pressures throughout the distribution system and connect to the city of Willow Lake to provide bulk water service and provide individual service to residents in the town of Bradley.
 The loan amount was \$2,950,000 at 2.0 percent for 30 years and included \$1,270,000 of principal forgiveness.
+Clark RWS received its second loan to construct approximately 13.5 miles of parallel mainline to increase capacity and pressure to low pressure areas.
+The loan was for \$5,068,000 at 2.125 percent for 30 years.
+The loan was subsequently de-obligated at the borrower's request.

 CLAY RURAL WATER SYSTEM - Clay RWS's first Drinking Water SRF loan expanded the system to southern Union County.
 The loan was for \$4,331,000 at 3.25 percent for 30 years.
 The system's second loan was for \$846,300 to construct of two new wells, replace the Garfield Booster Station with an above ground pumping station, replace variable frequency drives on pumps, and miscellaneous improvements to the SCADA system.
 This loan was at 3.0 percent for 20 years and included \$700,000 of principal forgiveness through the American Recovery and Reinvestment Act of 2009.
 Clay Rural Water was awarded its third loan in the amount of \$2,208,000 at 3 percent for 30 years and included \$500,000 of principal forgiveness.
 The loan funded the construction of several loops in the distribution system, improvements to the Spink Reservoir, an upgrade to the interconnection with the city of Beresford, installation of a new booster station, and added about 80 new users.
 Clay Rural Water received a \$1,379,758 interim loan to replace aging water meters, install an automatic meter reading system, and construct three new lime sludge lagoons.
 The interim loan was for three years at 2 percent interest.
+Clay RWS was awarded its fifth loan to construct approximately nine miles of pipeline and a new booster station and make improvements to the SCADA system.
+The loan was for \$2,185,000 at 2.125 percent for 30 years.
+Clay RWS received it sixth loan for the construction of a 1.0-million-gallon ground storage reservoir, a 750,000-gallon ground storage reservoir, and new booster station and to install approximately 20.6 miles of watermain to address capacity issues.
+The loan was for \$10,736,050 at 2.125 percent for 30 years.